 A person with hearing loss may struggle to make sense of sound in their environment and struggle with conversation.
 As a result, the brain must work harder to make sense of these fragments of sound.
 When the brain undergoes this process over and over again, this creates a heavier “cognitive load,” which simultaneously tires out the brain and detracts from other processes.
 Researchers theorize that this experience could open up a risk to developing dementia.

 Another causal relation between hearing loss and dementia lies in the experience of social isolation.
 With untreated hearing loss, people may begin to experience higher levels of stress and anxiety when it comes to communicating with others.
 When this anxiety becomes too great, people may find it easier to simply avoid events with challenging noise environments.
 Unfortunately, social isolation could have detrimental effects on our cognitive abilities in the long-term.
 Social interactions are crucial to keeping the mind sharp, providing new stimuli when taking in new information, responding to questions, or making appropriate follow-up comments.
 This intermediary link of social isolation may be the key to the connection between hearing loss and cognitive disorders such as Alzheimer’s disease.

 Seek Treatment for Hearing Loss at Hearing Group

 This holiday season, why give yourself the gift of better hearing?
 The benefits of treatment and assistance for hearing loss are immense.
 You and your loved ones can experience the joy of easy and clear communication once again.

 The first step to better hearing – and cognitive – health is to contact our team at Hearing Group to schedule a hearing test and consultation.
 If a hearing loss is detected, our team will work with you to find the best course of treatment.
-The most common treatment for hearing loss is the prescription of hearing aids.
+The most common hearing loss treatment is the prescription of hearing aids.
 With a diverse range of features and technologies available, we will work with you to find the perfect devices to seamlessly fit into your life.
 Reconnect with your loved ones with Alzheimer’s Awareness Month and contact us today!